timed-c/ktc/README.md

 	eval $(opam config env)

 #### 2. Windows Subsytem for Linux
 For windows machine we suggest running KTC on WSL.
+KTC is tested and known to work only on Ubuntu 18.04.3 LTS.

 **(a.)
 OCaml dependencies**